dabaixiong/Thread-Scheduling-with-GTThreads/README.md

 "sched_find_best_uthread_group" and "sched_find_best_uthread".
 ● You will be able to test your code creating Virtual Machines in an OpenStack cloud.
-Detailed information about how to set up the testing environment will soon be made available via T-square.
+Detailed information about how to set up the testing environment will soon be made available via Canvas.
 However, it is recommended that you do your initial development and testing on your local machines (most of you must be having at least dual core machines).
 Once your work is sufficiently stable, you can test it on the virtual machine.
 We might ask you to demo it on